Thanhngocpham200893/STATE-instructions/CDD/README.md

     We seperated the adsorbed systems NO/Cu(111) into two fragments (NO and Cu(111)) where two latter atomic configurations are kept fixed from the total system.

-    The CDD calculation is then straightforward with two steps:
+    The CDD calculation is then straightforward with two steps: (1) scf calculation and (2) valance charge density in real space

 (1) **Scf calculation to get the wave function**
     We perform scf calculation for three systems, i.e. NO/Cu(111), NO, and Cu(111)